 July annual inflation comes in at 4.5% – Eggs more pricey in the Khomas Region

-The annual inflation rate in July 2023 stood at 4.5% compared to 6.8% witnessed in July 2022, according to the main gauge of inflation, the Namibia Statistic Agency consumer price index (CPI) report.
+The annual inflation rate in July 2023 stood at 4.5% compared to 6.8% in July 2022, according to the main gauge of inflation, the Namibia Statistic Agency consumer price index (CPI).

-The main contributors to the annual inflation rate in July 2023 were food and non-alcoholic beverages

 Month-on-month, the inflation rate stood at 0.3% compared to 0.1 % registered during the preceding month.

-Meanwhile, at the Zonal level for July 2023, Zone 1 (Kavango East, Kavango West, Kunene, Ohangwena, Omusati, Oshana, Oshikoto, Otjozondjupa, and Zambezi regions) recorded the highest annual inflation rates of 4.7%, Zone 2 (Khomas region) recorded an annual inflation rate of 4.6% while Zone 3 (//Kharas, Erongo, Hardap, Omaheke regions) recorded the annual inflation rate of 4.2%).
+Meanwhile, at the Zonal level for July 2023, Zone 1 (Kavango East, Kavango West, Kunene, Ohangwena, Omusati, Oshana, Oshikoto, Otjozondjupa, and Zambezi regions) recorded the highest annual inflation rates of 4.7%, Zone 2 (Khomas region) recorded an annual inflation rate of 4.6% while Zone 3 (Kharas, Erongo, Hardap, Omaheke regions) recorded 4.2%).